-- Ensure all aspects of the Quota Management System are monitored such as prior reporting and chain of custody requirements in catch disposal records (CDR) including auditing. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at fish processing premises. - Ensure information from mandated data loggers is being obtained by SARDI. - Minimize the possibilities of disease spread (eg. AVG and Perkinsus) within the State. - Ensure Fisheries Officers have an understanding of actions to be taken to minimize a disease outbreak in the fishery. - Conduct intelligence driven operations that give rise to appropriate enforcement action. - Respond to reported incidents/issue.
+- Ensure all aspects of the Quota Management System are monitored such as prior reporting and chain of custody requirements in catch disposal records (CDR) including auditing. - Ensure all aspects of commercial fishing activities are monitored such as inspections of catch at sea, when landed, in transit and at change of ownership in fish processing premises. - Conduct intelligence driven operations that give rise to appropriate enforcement action. - Respond to reported incidents/issue. - Communicate activities in formal reporting.

-- Communicate activities in formal reporting. - Follow up of incorrect, incomplete reporting
+Follow up of incorrect, incomplete reporting